MTG/essentia/doc/sphinxdoc/research_papers.md

 - A. Haron.
 A step towards automatic identification of influene: Lick detection in a musical passage.
 In 15th International Society for Music Information Retrieval Conference (ISMIR'14) Late-Breaking/Demo Session.

 ### Melodic analysis
+- Kuriakose, J., Suresh, V., Dutta, S., Murthy, H. A., & Murthy, M. V. N. (2022).
+On the concept of Raga parentage in Carnatic music.
+Journal of New Music Research, 51(4-5), 321-345.
 - Rengaswamy, P., Reddy, M. K., Rao, K. S., & Dasgupta, P. (2020).
 Robust f0 extraction from monophonic signals using adaptive sub-band filtering.
 Speech Communication, 116, 77-85.
 - Viraraghavan, V. S., Pal, A., Aravind, R., & Murthy, H. A. (2020).
 Data-driven measurement of precision of components of pitch curves in Carnatic music.
 The Journal of the Acoustical Society of America, 147(5), 3657-3666.
 - Y. P. Chen, L. Su, and Y. H. Yang.
 Electric Guitar Playing Technique Detection in Real-World Recording Based on F0 Sequence Pattern Recognition.
 In 16th International Society for Music Information Retrieval Conference (ISMIR'15), pages 708-714, 2015.